 In the Indian Penal Code, under section 71, states that “where anything which is an offence is made up of parts is itself an offence, the offender shall not be punished of more than one of. such his offences unless it be so expressly provided.”

 If the protection from double jeopardy does not exist in the laws of the judicial system of the country, it first creates an extra burden on the state machinery as a second trial would utilize the same amount of financial resources and time.
 It also creates a burden on the accused, as it leads to double victimization if the charges in the first place have not been framed cautiously.
 Further such successive prosecutions for the same offence also take a financial, emotional, and social toll on the accused.
-Secondly, when a jury has already pronounced its judgment on a given case, trying an acquitted person for the same offence would indirectly mean undercutting the initial jury’s decision.
+Secondly, when a jury has already pronounced its judgement on a given case, trying an acquitted person for the same offence would indirectly mean undercutting the initial jury’s decision.
 The credibility of their decisions comes under scrutiny.
 Thirdly, the protection also prevents judicial discretions which impose multiple punishments for a single crime.

 INDIAN CONSTITUTION AND DOUBLE JEOPARDY